imattice/shoes/README.md

 ## Setup

-- clone this repository
+Clone repository from GitHub.
-- Run $ composer install in project folder
+Run $ composer install.
-- Start mySQL server
-- Run phpmyadmin and import database from folder
+Run $ mysql.server start
+Run $ mysql -uroot -proot
+Run $ apachectl start
-- Start php server in web directory folder
+Import database hair_salon to mysql by logging on to localhost:8080/phpmyadmin and clicking the import button Start php server in web directory.
-- navigate web browser to localhost:8000
+Direct browser to localhost:8000/

 ## Technologies Used